 We wanted to compare do-it-yourself moving options between a moving truck rental and a moving trailer rental to find out if there is a compelling advantage in renting one over the other.
 Our research is based on a truck or trailer big enough to accommodate the average family household of 3 to 4 bedrooms.

-What if you don't own a truck?
-It's a common assumption that you need to own a pickup truck to rent a moving trailer.
+What if you don’t own a truck?
+It’s a common assumption that you need to own a pickup truck to rent a moving trailer.
 This is not true.
-There are rental companies that will rent out a pickup truck, such as Enterprise, at a very reasonable price.
+There are rental companies that will rent out a pickup truck at a very reasonable price.
 Is it still cost effect if you have to rent a pickup and a trailer?
-Let's find out now.
+Let’s find out now.

-Moving Trailer - 28 foot moving trailer with unlimited miles for a 1 week rental from Big Trailer Rentals: $700.00
+Moving Trailer – 28 foot moving trailer rental in Temecula with unlimited miles averages about $1200.00 for a one week rental and unlimited mileage.

 Moving Truck - The fuel consumption of a loaded moving truck is alarming.
 The average loaded moving truck over 20 feet long gets 4 to 6 MPG [Source: MyMove.com] This means even the cheapest moving truck rental will be considerably more expensive to drive than an average pickup truck.